Quit Moaning–Finding a Job is Not Difficult!

 “I believe I possess a strong work ethic.
 I am dedicated to building and retaining a clientele.
 I perform all services to the best of my ability and really focus on making sure every guest has a great experience.
 I strive to be as accommodating and hospitable as possible.
 When I set a schedule, I stick to it.
 I also help around the salon, doing laundry and light cleaning when necessary.
 However, I do believe in moderation.
 I do not work outside of my schedule and when I’m off for the day, I’m off.
 I will require a daily lunch break and I do spend time with my family on my off-days.
 I find that this keeps me from getting burnt out and contributes to my professional happiness overall.”

 That is a winning statement from my point of view as an employer and it makes it clear that you have boundaries.
-You’re legally entitled to a lunch break.
-You should not be working after hours.

 Employees who burn themselves out get sick more frequently and tend to be unhappy at their place of employment.
 Nobody wants that.